Imanm02/CE153-FoP/README.md

 ## Assignments

-In the "Assignments" folder, you will find the solutions to the three theoretical assignments given during the course.
+In the "Assignments" folder, you will find the solutions to the seven practical assignments given during the course.

 ## Slides